Taking The Time To Grow Your Business

 So I go into this story on my podcast that really explains this but here is a little synopsis of it

-I think that's a lot for us to process right because we don't necessarily talk a lot about how different those two things are.
+I think that's a lot for us to process because we don't necessarily talk a lot about how different those two things are.
 They're really different.
-You can be really really savvy at Tech.
+You can be really really savvy at tech.
 It doesn't mean you have a tech company, right, you can work in the corporate world, and it's really different expectations you go to work.
 You do your thing, you don't have to be all the things.
 We focus too much on doing one thing, like getting our website up because it means we're official right?

 I really think of it that way, because we all want that proof for ourselves, for our families for the people that are watching us whatever that looks like for you.

 I am not saying you need to go on a perfectly straight line.
 You do not need to map everything out.
 Exactly, in any particular way.
 Perfection is not our goal and in fact, perfection is going to hold you back.
 What I'm talking about is putting in the time to create your actual business model.
-What you're doing what you're showing up for who you're showing up for, we skip that part, because it's hard and it's not sexy, and there's a lot of planning and brainstorming that goes into business.
+What you're doing, what you're showing up for, who you're showing up for.
+We skip that part, because it's hard and it's not sexy, and there's a lot of planning and brainstorming that goes into business.
 It's not all revenue-producing, but it's directly tied to long-term success.

 A business plan can look a lot of different ways, but a business plan doubles your chances of long-term success.
 Well let's talk about that even deeper, continuing to put aside time for your business and your business goals, is what I'm really talking about.
 So if you craft a new offer really diving into that not just whipping it up.
 I speak from a place of I understand all the emotions that go into this so what am I talking about really specifically for every single business so really road-mapping out what you want to get from your business.
 Making sure that your offers and products are really clear to you and outlined in a lot of details that set you up for success because the expectations your client might see might be different than what they are from you.